 b) Each Start-up Entity must appoint a main contact person (the “Focal Point”) and inform the Organiser.
 Emails sent by the Organiser to the email address provided by the Focal Point will be considered delivered to each Start-up Entity’s Participants.

-c) Each Participant must ensure that his or her participation in the Programme is lawful in accordance with the laws of Singapore.
-Organiser, any member of Shell Group or their representatives or agents shall be taken to make any representations, express or implied, as to the lawfulness of any Participant's participation in the Programme.
+c) Each Participant must ensure that his or her participation in the Programme and the participation of the Start-up Entity he or she is in, are lawful in accordance with the laws of Singapore and all other laws applicable to Shell StartUp Engine.
+Neither the Organiser, nor any other companies in the Shell Group or their representatives or agents shall be taken to have made any representations, express or implied, as to the lawfulness of any Participant's or Start-up Entity’s participation in the Programme.

 a) All correspondence throughout the Programme must be in the English language.